LogtalkDotOrg/logtalk3/manuals/sources/refman/control/send_to_object_2.rst

 The lookups for the message declaration and the corresponding method are performed using a depth-first strategy.
-Depending on the value of the :ref:`optimize <flag_optimize>` flag, these lookups are performed at compile time whenever sufficient information is available.
+Depending on the value of the :ref:`optimize <flag_optimize>` flag, these lookups are performed at compile-time whenever sufficient information is available.
 When the lookups are performed at runtime, a caching mechanism is used to improve performance for subsequent messages.
 See the User Manual section on :ref:`performance <performance_performance>` for details.